travis-ci/docs-travis-ci-com/user/languages/objective-c.md

 Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Objective-C builds are not available on the Linux environments.

 ## Supported OS X/iOS SDK versions

 We have a few different build images with different versions of Xcode and SDKs